Omen IV: The Awakening: Filming

+According to Harvey Bernhard the snake pit sequence frightened the entire crew: "We used 24 venomous rattlesnakes—not defanged—and two absolutely mad snake wranglers who told me they'd agreed to be bitten for $5,000 a hit.
+They weren't kidding!
+They had the antidote nearby."
+Bernhard said that the biting scenes in the film were real; "one of the snakes is actually biting one of the wranglers' arms."

 Music

 The score was composed by Jonathan Sheffer, who wrote original music and referenced themes written by Jerry Goldsmith for the previous films.

 Release

+Fox chose to release the film on television due to recent poor box office performances of "devil films" such as The Guardian and The Exorcist III.
 The film had its first North American television airing on the Fox network, on May 20, 1991.
+According to the Nielsen ratings, 6.4 million homes tuned into the premiere, which amounted to 9.4 million viewers overall.
 The film received a theatrical release in some countries, such as Australia, where it opened on August 9, 1991.
 In the United Kingdom, the film debuted theatrically at the 14th Tyneside International Film Festival on October 12, 1991.
 It was subsequently given a general theatrical release in the United Kingdom beginning November 29, 1991.

 Critical response

 The movie received an overwhelmingly negative reception from critics.
 As of 2024, on review aggregator website Rotten Tomatoes, the film has an approval rating of 17% based on 6 reviews, with an average rating of 2.6/10.